Leading Pictures ofA Lover of Venice

 Pietro Aretino in an address to the doge, 1527.

-give the dimensions of this city, for it appears to me not one
+of this city, for it appears to me not one

 city alone but several cities placed together."
 Pietro Casola, Italian